 Mindful breathing is an important part of pilates mat work.

 The proper breathing patterns for mat exercises can be a tad complex and are beyond the scope of this particular article.
-However, if you find you enjoy mat work and you want to take it to the next level, I encourage you to seek out a Classical Pilates Trainer and they will help you become skilled with the breathing techniques.
+However, if you find you enjoy mat work and you want to take it to the next level, I encourage you to seek out a Classical Pilates Trainer.
+They will help you become skilled with breathing techniques.

-Mat exercises are funny, because they always look easier when someone else is doing them.
-But when you do them, and do them with proper form, your muscles will start to quiver with fatigue halfway through the sequence – especially your abdominals!
+Mat exercises are funny because they always look easier when someone else does them.
+But when you do them with proper form, your muscles will start to quiver with fatigue halfway through the sequence – especially your abdominals!
 It is a highly effective workout that produces results you can see and feel.

-My next feature will present the remaining mat exercises, including the best ones for thigh-sculpting, six-pack abs, and a bubble butt.
-Subscribe to my weekly updates so that you don’t miss that one.
+My next feature will present the remaining mat exercises, including the best ones for thigh sculpting, six-pack abs, and a bubble butt.
+I invite you to subscribe to my free weekly updates so that you don’t miss that one.